AnyLog-co/documentation/examples/Configuration.md

 #### Archival of data

-If an Opertaor node is configured with archive option enabled, data that is streaming to the local database is organized in files, compressed, and stored in the archival directory.
+If an Opertaor node is configured with archive option enabled, data that is streaming to the local database is organized in files, compressed, and stored in the archival directory by ingestion date.
-If needed, these files can be copied to an AnyLog ***watch*** directory to be ingested to a new database.
+The default archival directory is ```AnyLog-Network\data\archive``` If needed, these files can be copied to an AnyLog ***watch*** directory to be ingested to a new database.
 Details are availabel in [Placing data in the WATCH directory](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#placing-data-in-the-watch-directory) section.